Screen to Lead Program

 Each application will undergo a thorough review that consists of two parts.
 There will be an internal review by LLS Research staff for compliance with guidelines, eligibility, and responsiveness of the project to the RFA.
 The internal review may involve additional requests for more detailed information on the project and direct discussions between the PI and LLS Research staff regarding the proposal to assess the appropriateness of the project.

 There will be a second review hosted by LLS that is a more extensive external peer review by experts in drug discovery and development, medicinal chemistry, and hematological malignancies.
-The second review will involve a short PowerPoint presentation of the proposal to the peer review committee that will allow for questions and further discussion.

 The application will be assessed upon the following criteria: